Mayank Agarwal: International career

 In February 2022, Agarwal was drafted in as replacement for the ODIs against West Indies owing to the unavailability of few players due to covid and personal reasons.

 Personal life

 Agarwal practices the meditation technique of Vipassanā, being introduced to it by his father Anurag Agarwal.
-He is also said to have been inspired by the Joseph Murphy book The Power of the Subconscious Mind.
+He is also said to have been inspired by Joseph Murphy's book The Power of the Subconscious Mind.

-In January 2018, Agarwal got engaged to Aashita Sood, daughter of Indian Police Service officer Praveen Sood, current Head of Police Force in Karnataka and married her on 6 June 2018.
-The couple had their first child, a boy on 8 December 2022.
+In January 2018, Agarwal was engaged to Aashita Sood, daughter of Indian Police Service officer Praveen Sood and married her on 6 June 2018.
+The couple had their first child, a boy, on 8 December 2022.

+On 30 January 2024, he was reportedly admitted in the intensive care unit at a private hospital, ILS Hospitals in Agartala as he complained of having a stomach pain and burning sensation in his throat and mouth after consuming liquid from a bottle that he believed contained drinking water.
+He accidentally drank acid containing poisonous contaminants while travelling via IndiGo flight.
+He was rushed to hospital after vomiting inside the aircraft.
+Later, it was confirmed that he is stable and out of immediate danger.